EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/places/au-original-hq.md

   </figcaption>
 </figure>

-The original Headquarters for [Aldarion Unlimited](../organizations/aldarion-unlimited.md), back when it was just five people trying to eke out a living doing local adventures, named "[The Aldarion Adventurers](../organizations/aldarion-adventurers.md)."
-It's located an hour West of [Cauldin's Point](../../../geography/settlements/cauldins-point.md), still owned by [Dauriel Aldarion](../npcs/dauriel-aldarion.md), but has been abandoned and neglected for 35 years.
+The original Headquarters for [[au]], back when it was just five people trying to eke out a living doing local adventures, named "The [[aldarion-adventurers]]."
+It's located an hour West of [[cauldins-point]], still owned by [[dauriel]], but has been abandoned and neglected for 35 years.
 Currently, the place, which isn't much more than a large cabin, is being squatted by a group of Goblins.

 The Goblins really don't want to leave.
 They were born and bred here; this is their home.
-However, [Dauriel Aldarion](../npcs/dauriel-aldarion.md) will offer it to the players in an optional [adventure hook](../acts/act-1/adventure-hooks.md).
+However, [[dauriel]] will offer it to the players in an optional [[mansion-hooks]].

 ## The Goblins